-The GA executes whenever the split_household function is called.
-The child agent produced is a combination of two parents with the first parent being the household that called the split_household function and the second parent gotten via roulette wheel selection [16].
+The GA executes whenever another household is created.
+The child agent produced is a combination of the household that split and a second household gotten via roulette wheel selection [16].
 This selection uses the social status of other agents within the same settlement of the first parent and from other settlements that have enough influence $(I(s_1, s_2) > 0)$.
 The offspring agent is produced using Uniform crossover and random mutation.